 Support Information for IBM® SDK, Java™ Technology Edition, Version 7 that is not available in the user documentation.

-The documentation to support this release is available in an IBM Information Center.
+The documentation to support this release is available in online product documentation.

 Supplementary information is available for the following updates:

 - Service refresh 6 fix pack 1

 - Service refresh 4 fix pack 1